kerlix123/miniN/README.md

 We will explain line naming better for each function in the following chapters.

 ## LBF and LBAF
-First line of code in miniN specifies type of writing code.
+First line of code in miniN specifies style of writing code.

+Every program in miniN needs to start with defining the style of code writing

     # LBF
-LBF is normal type of writing code in miniN.
+LBF is normal style of writing code in miniN.
 LBF (Lines Before Functions) tells transpiler that you will define lines that are going to be executed in function before functions like EXE, WHILE, FOR...

     # LBAF
-If you use LBAF (Lines Before and After Functions) you can defin line that will be executed in function before and after the function.
+If you use LBAF (Lines Before and After Functions) you can define the line that will be executed in function before and after the function.

 ### Which one should you use?
 If you need your program to run faster you should use LBF.

 If you need simpler writing of code you should use LBAF.

-Note that if you have a lot of lines LBAF will be much slower.
+**Note that if you have a lot of lines LBAF will be much slower!**

 ## Comments
 Comment is every line which name is "?".